 There are two ways of obtaining F-1 or J-1 student status: (1) by traveling outside of the U.S., applying for an F-1 or J-1 student visa at a U.S. consulate overseas, and re-entering the U.S. on that visa; or (2) by submitting an application from within the U.S. to the U.S. Citizenship and Immigration Services (USCIS).

 Each option has its own advantages and disadvantages, as well as restrictions and limitations.
-Depending on your situation, you may or not be able to pursue one or the either option.
-Please contact an OIS advisor at email@example.com with detailed information regarding your specific situation.
+The best option will depend on your specific case.
+Please contact an OIS advisor at firstname.lastname@example.org with detailed information regarding your specific situation.

 (1) Travel Option

 Once you have received a Form I-20 or Form DS-2019 from Teachers College, you can obtain F-1 or J-1 status by traveling outside of the U.S., applying for an entry visa at a U.S. consulate, and re-entering the U.S. using your new entry visa.
 To apply for an entry visa, you will need the following documents:

 - a Form I-20 for F-1 status or Form DS-2019 for J-1 status

 - an unexpired passport valid at least six months into the future